apache/incubator-streampark-website/blog/1-flink-framework-streampark.md

 <video src="http://assets.streamxhub.com/streamx-1.2.0.mp4" controls="controls" width="100%" height="100%"></video>

-<center style={{"color": "gray"}}>(Demo video showcasing StreamPark's support for multiple Flink versions)</center>
+<center style={{"color": "gray"}}>(Demo video showcasing Apache StreamPark's support for multiple Flink versions)</center>

 <br/>

-In its latest release, version 1.2.0, StreamPark provides robust support for both K8s-Native-Application and K8s-Session-Application modes.
+In its latest release, version 1.2.0, Apache StreamPark provides robust support for both K8s-Native-Application and K8s-Session-Application modes.

 <video src="http://assets.streamxhub.com/streamx-k8s.mp4" controls="controls" width="100%" height="100%"></video>

-<center style={{"color": "gray"}}>(StreamPark's K8s deployment demo video)</center>
+<center style={{"color": "gray"}}>(Apache StreamPark's K8s deployment demo video)</center>

 <br/>

 ### K8s Native Application Mode

-Within StreamPark, all we need to do is configure the relevant parameters, fill in the corresponding dependencies in the Maven POM, or upload the dependency jar files.
+Within Apache StreamPark, all we need to do is configure the relevant parameters, fill in the corresponding dependencies in the Maven POM, or upload the dependency jar files.
 Once we click on 'Apply', the specified dependencies will be generated.
 This implies that we can also compile all the UDFs we use into jar files, as well as various connector.jar files, and use them directly in SQL.
 As illustrated below:

 ![](/blog/belle/dependency.png)